fsantanna-uerj/serrapilheira/Submissao/final.md

 ## Abstract

-Effective use of low-power standby will play a fundamental role in energy efficiency for the expected 50 billion IoT devices by 2020.
-This research project aims to address the software challenges, as observed by the International Energy Agency, towards an energy-efficient IoT:
+Effective use of low-power standby will play a fundamental role in energy efficiency for the expected 50 billion IoT devices by 2020, as observed by the International Energy Agency.
-    to ensure that devices employ the lowest possible modes of standby, and that devices remain in longest possible periods of standby.

-Given the projected scale of the IoT and the role of power standby controlled by software towards energy efficiency, this research project has the following
+Given the projected scale of the IoT and the role of standby towards energy efficiency, this research project has the following goals:
-goals:

-- Address energy efficiency through extensive use of standby in software.
+- Addressing energy efficiency through extensive use of standby in software.
-- Target constrained embedded microcontroller architectures that form the IoT.
+- Targeting constrained embedded microcontrollers that form the IoT.
-- Provide standby mechanisms at the programming language level that scale to all applications.
+- **Providing transparent standby mechanisms at the programming language level in order to scale to all applications.**
-- Support transparent/non-intrusive standby software mechanisms that reduce barriers of development.

 The bulk of our research is based on the design of Céu, a new reactive programming language, which we have been working for the past 9 years.